FusionAuth/fusionauth-site/site/_posts/2022-08-17-10log-fusionauth.md

 -------

 We love sharing community stories.
-You can check out [10logs's website](https://10log.io/) if you'd like to learn more.
+You can check out [Kőműves Ákos' site](http://akoskm.com/) or [10logs's website](https://10log.io/) if you'd like to learn more.